-In order to make dried fruit moonshine you can use unnecessary or substandard raw materials which have expired.
+In order to make dried fruit moonshine, you can use raw materials which have expired.
 Even slightly moldy fruits can be used (boiling them will destroy the mold), but you should cut away the rotten parts to avoid bitterness.
 Following the described method will let you produce a fragrant distillate with light fruit notes.

 Theory.
 Any dried fruits are suitable for making moonshine: prunes, figs, dried apricots, dates, raisins, apples, pears, cherries, etc. You can mix different types of fruits in one brew, getting the original flavor and flavor tones.
 Just remember that prunes give bright smoky notes which are very prominent when combined with apples and pears.

 During the drying process, the pulp gets dehydrated, but fructose and dry substances that play a major role in creating taste and aroma of the drink remain.
-To start the fermentation it’s enough to dissolve fructose in water – make a compote, then add baker’s or wine yeast (or you can make a ferment).
+To start the fermentation it’s enough to dissolve fructose in water – make a compote, then add distilling yeast or wine yeast.
 The total sugar content of the must should not exceed 20%.

-On distillers, dry or pressed baker’s yeast, the brew from dried fruits ferments for 4-10 days, but such yeast degrades the aroma.
-For fruit brews, it is advisable to use store bought or wild wine yeast (present on the surface of raisins or berries).
+On distillers yeast, the brew from dried fruits ferments for 4-10 days, but such yeast degrades the aroma.
+For fruit brews, it is advisable to use store-bought wine yeast.
 With such yeast, the brew ferments longer (25-60 days), but the organoleptic properties of the beverage remain.

 - Dried fruits – 6.6 lbs/3 kg